For the purposes of this chapter, certain terms and words used herein shall be interpreted as follows:

 - DESIGN STORM

-- The magnitude and temporal distribution of precipitation from a storm event measured in probability of occurrence (e.g., a five-year storm) and duration (e.g., 24 hours), used in the design and evaluation of stormwater management systems.
-Also see "return period."
+- The magnitude of precipitation from a storm event measured in probability of occurrence (e.g., fifty-year storm) and duration (e.g., twenty-four-hour), and used in computing stormwater management control systems.

 - DETENTION BASIN